Setono/SyliusGoogleAdsPlugin/README.md

 instead of the default javascript tracking.
 It has a few benefits to do this:
 - Easier to control the consent status for a given user
 - Easier to change the value of a given order after the fact
-- No javascripts on your page to track Google Ads
+- No javascripts on your page to track Google Ads, which means faster page load

 ## Installation